-There’s nothing like a bit of a holiday flirt to cheer you up on a cold, wintery day.
+Ahhhh the sun’s out and thoughts instantly move to holidays (just me?).
 If the thought of airport queues, hordes of people and traffic jams on the M5 (anyone else had an overnighter on the motorway, with no loo!) is making you want to unpack your suitcase – take a deep breath, grab a cuppa and read on.
-Muddy Cambs has pulled together some tip top holiday cottages that all come with waterside locations – better still they’re in the big sky countryside of Cambridgeshire (a mere hop skip and a jump from Northants – come to think of it, Mr Muddy commutes to Peterborough every day).
+Muddy Cambs has pulled together some tip top holiday cottages that all come with waterside locations – better still they’re in the big sky countryside of Cambridgeshire (a mere hop skip and a jump from Northants.
 Whether it’s a weekend escape, a few days away with friends or a closer to home holiday this year here are some fab-u-lous options.

 Best riverside location

 Impossible to believe you’re minutes from the A1 when you drive through the beautiful stone village of Water Newton – it has Cotswolds stamped all over it but it’s only a few miles west of Peterborough.
 Tucked down a road leading directly to the river you’ll discover the peaceful retreat called River Nene Cottages.
 Three Grade II listed cottages have been beautifully renovated – think designer wallpapers, stripped beams, contemporary bathrooms and the odd cut glass decanter – bring your own gin though.
 The cottages are arranged so that the larger two each sleep four people and one flat sleeps 2 – two cot beds are available for younger children.
 With a stunning garden that stretches down to the river, a summer house on the waters edge just begging for a sundowner, an outdoor heated swimming pool plus all the activities that a river provides this is a slice of England at its best – better still you won’t be clearing sand out of your car for the next 3 months.